 An effective phonics programme (sometimes known as a systematic synthetic phonics or SSP programme) is made up of three key elements:

-- A teaching progression – like Read Write Inc. Phonics or Floppy’s Phonics, which provides a structured route for you to cumulatively teach children how sounds are represented by letters and how these sounds can be blended together to make words.
+- A teaching progression – like Read Write Inc. Phonics, Floppy’s Phonics Teaching Programme or Essential Letters and Sounds, which provides a structured route for you to cumulatively teach children how sounds are represented by letters and how these sounds can be blended together to make words.
 You might be following a published programme’s progression or it might be one developed by your school over time, perhaps based on Letters and Sounds.
 Typically these programmes contain classroom resources such as flashcards and activity sheets, as well as support for assessment and for learners who are not making the required levels of progress.

 - Training – it’s important that all school staff understand the principles of synthetic phonics and the best way to support developing readers.
 Fully-trained staff understand what high-quality teaching looks like, which gives them the confidence to lead enjoyable lessons and to ensure that all children make progress.

 - Decodable readers – children need to practise their developing reading skills using books that gradually introduce letters and sounds.
 These texts should be closely matched to children’s secure phonics knowledge and should not require them to use other strategies to work out words.
 You may also want to consider using additional phonically-based readers, which match the progression of your phonics programme and also include a controlled number of words that aren’t yet decodable.
 These books contain extra vocabulary that you can pre-teach; they may be useful for stretching the top 20% of your class.

 Why is it important for decodable books to match your phonics teaching progression?